mauropappaterra/ANN-Number-Recognition-MNIST/readme.md

-# Artificial Neural Network for hand-written number recognition
+# Two Artificial Neural Networks for hand-written number recognition

 ## Description
 Two simple Artificial Neural Networks (ANN) for recognizing handwritten digits using Tensorflow and Keras on a Python Jupyter Notebook and the MNIST dataset.